CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorials/04_MakingData01.md

 Process to use the print composer (as we did in the Mapping Data Tutorials) to make two maps:
 - one of the Jacksonian Era Newspapers (1823-1842, before the expansion of the railroads and the invention of the rotary printing press)
-- one of the Antebellum Era Newspapers (1843-1860, after the expansion of the railroads and the invention of the rotary printing press).
+- one of the Antebellum Era Newspapers (1843-1860, before the expansion of the railroads and after the invention of the rotary printing press).

 Note: These maps are not very good: it's almost impossible to tell how many newspapers exist in the northeast, but it is a good first pass.